-Defiant Sunak hits back at Boris Johnson over honours row
+Boris hits back after Sunak comes out swinging in honours row

 The Privileges Committee, in response, said Mr Johnson “impugned the integrity of the House” with his attack.

-As the row between Mr Johnson and Mr Sunak intensified, the former prime minister also lashed out at the government for “foot-dragging” with an attempt to stop his unredacted WhatsApp messages being released to the Covid inquiry.
+Meanwhile, as the row between Mr Johnson and Mr Sunak intensified, the former prime minister lashed out at the government for “foot-dragging” with an attempt to stop his unredacted WhatsApp messages being released to the Covid inquiry.

 The former prime minister said the government’s judicial review against the inquiry is wasting “public time and money” and “frustrating the inquiry’s work”.